 Once outside the ‘lobby’, I survey the sky – it’s a cloudy, rainy day and I wonder if I’ll be able to see anything on my tour further up the highway.
 I cross over the 100 feet of pure mud that separates the hotel and the truck stop.
 I carefully try to place each step in the least amount of mud possible, but it’s a losing battle.

-On another note, the woman also informs me that they had a little problem with the water this morning, but it’s now fixed.
+On another note, the woman also informed me that they had a little problem with the water this morning, but it’s now fixed.

 How You Can Stay at Coldfoot Alaska Truckstop